-Eventually, I lovingly took on the role as our mother's primary carer, yet not without struggles.
-I found myself coordinating care, educating providers about relevant laws regarding communication access, ensuring sign language interpreters were hired for her appointments, and advocating for her overall needs.
-While raising four children and owning and operating a full-time business, my husband and I, along with my older sister's assistance, sought support for my mother's needs.
-It was disheartening to realise that there was no accessible care in our area for Deaf individuals living with dementia.
-It left us with no other option than to move her into our home.
-We could provide direct access to communication in sign language and the loving care she needed.
-Over time the progression of dementia became increasingly more difficult, and we made the painful decision to move her into a memory-care home.
+Thirty years later, I lovingly took on the role as my mother's carer, yet not without struggles.
+While raising four children and owning and operating a full-time business, my husband and I, along with the assistance of my older sister, did our best to seek support for my mother's care.
+The disheartening realisation that there was no accessible care in our area for Deaf individuals living with dementia left us with no other option than to move her into our home; a home where we could provide direct access to communication in sign language and the loving care she needed.
+Over time the progression of dementia became increasingly more difficult and we made the painful decision to move her into a memory-care home.

-The education, advocacy, and support were essential to my mother having a positive experience in her new home.
-The burden was on us as a family to see this through.
-Due to high turnover with staff, continued education became challenging.
-Over time, our visits with my mother became her only opportunity to express her isolation and loneliness.
-With the financial strain of paying for care that was not fully accessible, we moved her back into our home, where she continues to reside.
+Educating staff was essential to my mother having a positive experience at her new home and the burden was on us as a family to do so.
+However, due to high turnover among staff, continuous education became challenging.
+Over time, visits with my mother became her only opportunity to freely express her feelings of isolation and loneliness.
+With the financial strain of paying for care that was not fully accessible and witnessing her increased isolation, we moved her back into our home where she continues to reside.